robinsalehjan/web-trendinghashtaggraph/README.md

 # Note to self

 1. Setup CI environment first
-2. Add Pronto with the proper runners for automated code reviews
-3. Design patterns and proper abstractions is the idiomatic way of handling complexity.
+2. Design patterns and proper abstractions is the idiomatic way of handling complexity.
-4. Use exceptions to avoid it from spilling into the other parts of the system.
+3. Use exceptions to avoid it from spilling into the other parts of the system.